 How Prevail Works

-PREVAIL aims to create a greater degree of proportionality than does First Past the Post (FPTP) by transferring some seats to the party that came second or third in a constituency.
+PREVAIL aims to create a greater degree of proportionality than does First Past the Post (FPTP) by transferring some seats to the party that did not come first in the constituency.
 Each party that has the highest vote in at least one constituency (called an elected party) is given a quota of seats that matches its share of the vote amongst elected parties.
 A party that gained more seats under FPTP than its quota is said to be over quota.
 Likewise a party can be on quota or under quota.
-PREVAIL will transfer some seats from over quota parties to under quota parties.
+PREVAIL will transfer seats from over quota parties to under quota parties.

-For a party that is over quota, PREVAIL guarantees that it will keep at least its quota of seats.
+For a party that is over quota, PREVAIL guarantees that it will keep at least its quota of seats (and exactly its quota if complete proportionality is required).
 For a party that is under quota PREVAIL guarantees that it will not lose any seats in which it came first.
 A party that is on quota is not involved in the transfer process and so will retain the seats in which it came first.

 PREVAIL is concerned with the degree of proportionality amongst parties.
 An independent candidate gaining the highest vote in a constituency is immediately elected just as under First past the Post.
 This is the only way an independent candidate can win a seat.
-It is not possible to transfer a seat to an independent candidate who came second or third in a constituency.
+Independent candidates are not involved in transfers

 The quota system ensures that every vote cast for a party that is elected is used, whether or not the party came first in a particular constituency.
 This is in marked contrast to First Past the Post where votes cast only count if the party wins in a seat.